doronl07/888-DevOps-HS/README.md

 -	Show via some GUI all the relevant lines from the CSV.
 -	Give the user an option to choose some lines and save them into a separate file.

-## Windows Task
+## Windows
--	Create a new https binding on port 443 to your web site
+1. Create a new https binding on port 443 to your web site
--	Create a self-signed certificate and bind it to your web site
+2. Create a self-signed certificate and bind it to your web site
--	Install dns service and create new zone (you can choose any domain name that you want)
+3. Install dns service and create new zone (you can choose any domain name that you want)
--	add a record to point the local web server you created in bullet 1, also make sure to create a record to perform dns reverse lookup
+4. add a record to point the local web server you created in bullet 1, also make sure to create a record to perform dns reverse lookup
--	publish a small exe file via the web site you created download it.
+5. publish a small exe file via the web site you created download it.
 Record (sniff) the download session into a pcap file.
--	filter the download session from the pcap file and create a screenshot, describe the communication step by step in the session
+6. filter the download session from the pcap file and create a screenshot, describe the communication step by step in the session

-## Docker Task
+## Docker
 - create a docker file to install linux server with nginx
   - change the default port to 8080
   - copy your git repository into the docker